-- To promote, for the public benefit, the improvement of special craft and technical skills employed in the gun and allied trades and in associated crafts, by the provision of scholarships for the advancement of education of persons involved in these trades and crafts, which include metalwork, woodwork, leatherwork, casemaking, engraving, computer sciences connected with machinery and ballistics, and environmental sciences connected with noise and cartridge design;
+- To promote, for the public benefit, the improvement of tangible and intangible craft and technical skills employed in the gun and allied trades and in associated crafts, by the provision of scholarships for the advancement of education of persons involved in these trades and crafts;

-- To provide grants for any charitable purposes connected with the making and usage of guns;
+- To provide grants for any charitable purposes connected with the making, usage, conservation and curatorship of guns;

 - To provide grants for charitable purposes connected with the City of London or other places in which the Worshipful Company of Gunmakers is situated.

 The British sporting gun industry stands at the intersection of two worlds.
 Its past is in the traditional crafts – intricate woodwork for a hand-finished gun stock, high precision hand-work to fit actions and to regulate barrels, and fine metal engraving for the action.
 Its present is in high-tech.
 Without computer-controlled metalworking machinery, it would be impossible to make parts of the strength and precision required for modern guns, particularly at an affordable price.
 Finding craftsmen who can straddle these worlds is difficult.
 The Trust is focusing, therefore, not only on providing opportunities for newcomers to acquire craft skills, but also on helping experienced craftsmen to learn the requisite technical skills that are increasingly necessary, if British gun making is to compete successfully in the 21st century.